MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-authentication-external-method-interaction.md

-iris  | Biometric via iris scan otp | One time password pop | Proof of possession retina | biometric of retina scan sc | smart card sms | Confirmation by sms to registered number swk	 |  of presence of a software secured key tel | Confirmation by telephone vbm | Biometric via voiceprint
+iris  | Biometric via iris scan otp | One time password pop | Proof of possession retina | Biometric of retina scan sc | Smart card sms | Confirmation by sms to registered number swk	 | Confirmation of presence of a software secured key tel | Confirmation by telephone vbm | Biometric via voiceprint